glwagner/OceanTurb.jl/docs/src/models/modular_kpp.md

 The diagnostic plume model proposed by
-[Siebesma et al (2007)](https://journals.ametsoc.org/doi/full/10.1175/JAS3888.1) integrates equations tbreve describe the quasi-equilibrium vertical momentum and tracer budgets for plumes that plunge downwards from the ocean surface due to destabilizing buoyancy flux.
+[Siebesma et al (2007)](https://journals.ametsoc.org/doi/full/10.1175/JAS3888.1) integrates equations that describe the quasi-equilibrium vertical momentum and tracer budgets for plumes that plunge downwards from the ocean surface due to destabilizing buoyancy flux.